archfrog/KioskForge/docs/Guide.md

-# KioskForge Usage Scenarios Guide
+# KioskForge Guide
 This document presents a number of supported scenarios for how to use KioskForge.
+Actual samples are work in progress.

 ## Displaying a Remote Website
 This is the simplest case, the one that KioskForge was originally made for.
 With this scenario, you'll get a finished kiosk ready